 But if you’re a fun-sucker*: uptight, unhappy or demanding, maybe try somewhere else that’s a little more geared to your sort.
 It took years, but we seem to have finally weeded out most of these fun-sucking folks; you know, those that can’t even have a good time on vacation?
 In their place we have managed to attract a crowd of solid, loyal patrons.

 While you are here just cut loose*, get raucous, tell that joke you’re not sure is appropriate, stay late and have that one drink too many and we’ll drive you home.
 Do it, especially if you are only passing through, because you happen to be sitting in the one place in Jackson where just about anything goes*.

 There are many reasons why celebrity chef Michael Mina’s Teton Village restaurant has become a hot spot over the past few years.
-The Handle Bar offers an inventive cocktail list, including unique sloshie flavors, and an extensive beer menu you can order in a large boot if you are feeling adventurous.
-The modern American pub menu by Executive Chef Michael Lishchynsky includes creative burgers, seasonal salads, soups and much more.
-The 30-seat center bar opens to striking views of Rendezvous Mountain, and you’ll find family-style seating, cozy booths and an expansive outside terrace for dining alfresco.
-On warm days the retractable glass doors at the bar open, bringing in fresh Teton summer air.
-Feeling extra-hungry?
-Ask about the burger challenge and see if you can “Handle” it.
-Back by popular demand: Bourbon BBQ & Blues starting June 15 — ask for details.
+The Handle Bar offers an inventive cocktail list, an extensive beer menu and a creative culinary menu.
+The modern American pub menu includes burgers, seasonal salads, soups and much more.
+The 30-seat center bar opens to striking views of Rendezvous Mountain, and you’ll find family-style seating, cozy booths and an expansive outside terrace with a fire wall for dining alfresco.
+This winter be sure to check out their rotating beers on tap, homemade Ramen and their signature hot chocolate drinks.
+Feeling extra adventurous?
+Ask about their burger challenge and see if you can “Handle” it.